anuragtb/pdfcpu/attach/attach_list.md

 ## Examples

+ List all attachments embedded into `container.pdf`.
 You may attach any file to a PDF document:

 ```sh
 pdfcpu attach list container.pdf